thomasschuerger/rationalj/README.md

 Rationals are automatically normalized:

-- numerators and denominators are changed to be co-prime (fully reduced)
+- numerators and denominators are always co-prime (fully reduced)
-- denominators are never negative
+- denominators are always positive
 - zero uses an enumerator of 0 and a denominator of 1

 Therefore, two Rationals are equal if and only if their enumerators are equal and their denominators are equal.